sudheerimmidisetti/Build-a-Reinforcement-Learning-Agent-for-a-Custom-pymunk-Physics-Environment/README.md

 The shaped agent develops a subtle rocking strategy — it makes small corrective forces to counteract the second pole's tendency to lag behind the first, rather than trying to hold everything perfectly still.

 ---

-## Future Improvements

-- **Domain randomisation** — vary pole lengths, masses, and friction during training to produce a more robust policy
-- **Curriculum learning** — start with a single pole, freeze that policy, then add the second pole
-- **SAC / TD3 comparison** — off-policy algorithms may be more sample-efficient on this continuous control task
-- **Energy-based reward** — penalise total system energy to encourage the agent to find the low-energy equilibrium
-- **3D extension** — move to a 3D pendulum with MuJoCo for a harder version of the problem
-- **Sim-to-real transfer** — add observation noise and action delay to train policies that might work on physical hardware